Welcome to Our Lady's Roman Catholic Church, StowmarketStricklands Road, Stowmarket IP14 1AP

 Public celebration of Mass has restarted

-Our normal Masses are restarting this coming Thursday, 3 December.
-The 6.00 pm Vigil Mass on Saturdays has returned to Woolpit – all other Masses are being celebrated at Our Lady’s in Stowmarket, and you can attend at 8.30 and 10.15 am on Sundays, and 10.00 am on most weekdays – see for details.
+Our normal Masses have restarted.
+The 6.00 pm Vigil Mass on Saturdays has returned to Woolpit – all other Masses are being celebrated at Our Lady’s in Stowmarket, and you can attend at 8.30 and 10.15 am on Sundays, and 10.00 am on most weekdays – see newsletter for details.

 Like all churches we are required to follow government rules – you can find full details on the new ‘Going to Mass’ page.